fatemezka/fastapi-sample/README.md

   uvicorn app.main:app --reload
 ```

-then you project will run and you can see the APIs documentation which is prepared by fastapi in these 2 urls:
+then you project will run on port 8000 on localhost, so you can see the APIs documentation which is prepared by fastapi in these 2 urls:

 1. http://localhost:8000/docs
 2. http://localhost:8000/redoc